 - Avoid audio only instructions or warnings (e.g. if a question is answered incorrectly).

 - Make sure that learners can use your resource without using a mouse, only a keyboard.

 - Allow learners enough time to complete tasks or do not set time limits.

 - Use inclusive instructions e.g. select instead of click.

 - Use clear and consistent navigation.

-- Allow your learner to pause, stop or hide any moving elements.
+- Allow learners to pause, stop or hide any moving elements.

 - Do not include any content which flashes more than three times per second.

-- Use the clearest and simplest language appropriate for the content.
+- Use the clearest and simplest language appropriate for the context.